My Success Story- why I’m so passionate about showing you how to start a lifestyle blog.

 It’s time to click right here to head over to HostGator to get your domain and hosting.

-I am a HostGator affiliate and get a commission when you use my links and my code to save an extra 30% off your plan.
+I am a HostGator affiliate and get a commission when you use my links to save up to an extra 60% off your plan.
 I could be an affiliate for any company, but I choose HostGator due to their incredibly low costs and awesome 24/7 customer support.
 Their one-click WordPress install is perfect for people who are starting new blogs.

 Choose a plan and you’ll be at this screen:

-Here, you’ll enter the domain name aka your blog’s web address.
-The first couple you might already be taken.
+Next, you’ll enter the domain name aka your blog’s web address.
+The first couple you enter might already be taken.
 Don’t get discouraged!
 There are still great, unclaimed domain names out there!

 Upon entering an available domain, you will see that it is available and it will be automatically added to your cart (as shown above).